Authors of section

 Recurrent osteomyelitis

-• Posttraumatic osteomyelitis may recur, sometimes years after the original infection appears to have resolved.
+Osteomyelitis may recur, sometimes years after the original infection appears to have been resolved.
+Treatment depends upon the following:

-Click here to read more about recurrent osteomyelitis.
+More information is provided here about recurrent osteomyelitis.

 classifications of wound infection